 - Acknowledge bias.
 No one likes to admit it, but we are all biased.
 We’re not horrible people, but we are ignorant of how little we know.
-I’ve written more about how to combat it, because it’s a real problem, and it won’t go away without time and attention.
+I’ve written more about how to combat it.
+It won’t go away without time and attention.

 We rarely remember how different our online interactions are from seemingly similar offline situations.
 As designers and content strategists, this is our job.
 We can preserve privacy without endangering national security or the lives of our children.
 We can create experiences that provide our users with the respect they deserve as human beings, the privacy that is their right, and the tools to navigate the online realm.